Put each story in its own folder

 Scene or Sequel? (is this a scene, or is this a sequel to a scene)

-Goal / Dilemma (what is the goal for the scene, or if this is a sequel, what is the dilemma)
+Goal / Reaction (what is the goal for the scene, or if this is a sequel, what is the reaction to the Result at the end of the last scene)

-Conflict / Decision (what is the conflict in the scene, or if this is a sequel, what is the decision they reach)
+Conflict / Dilemma (what is the conflict in the scene, or if this is a sequel, what is the dilemma the characters face)

-Result / New Goal (what is the result of the conflict, or if this is a sequel, what is the new goal that is a result of the decision)
+Result / Decision (what is the result of the conflict, or if this is a sequel, what is the decision the characters make (which leads to a new goal))

 Significant point in a character arc?
 (If this scene is a significant moment in a character arc, why?
 Which character?
 You may want to create a character arc column for each character, to track their development through the scenes)